 Presently, Harrisons has over 200 principals, and distributes approximately 11,000 product items to over 10,000 accounts spread all over Malaysia.
-The Group operates a total network of 27 branches and 47 warehouses strategically located throughout Malaysia (13 in Peninsular, 9 in Sabah and 5 in Sarawak) and is supported by over 1,700 employees.
+The Group operates a total network of 27 branches and 46 warehouses strategically located throughout Malaysia (13 in Peninsular, 9 in Sabah and 5 in Sarawak) and is supported by over 1,700 employees.

-c.
-In 2018, Harrisons acquired The Famous Amos Chocolate Chip Cookie Singapore Pte.
-Ltd. which wholesale and retails the Famous Amos Cookies in Singapore and Watts Harrisons Sdn.
-Bhd. which wholesale and retails the Komonoya brand products with uniform prices in Malaysia.
+c. in Singapore, our subsidiaries The Famous Amos Chocolate Chip Cookie Singapore Pte.
+Ltd. wholesale and retails the Famous Amos Cookies and Watts Harrisons Sdn.
+Bhd. also wholesale the Komonoya brand products with uniform prices.

-Objectives and Strategy
+Objectives and Strategies